gomez7373/motionminds/README.md

 # Contributors

-Sheila Gomez: Lead front-end developer using HTML, CSS, JavaScript and react.
-Responsible for creating user interfaces and documentation.
+Sheila Gomez: Lead front-end developer using HTML, CSS, JavaScript react and procreate.
+Responsible for creating user interfaces, logo art and documentation.

 Luis Soto: AR developer using A-Frame, WebXR and javascript (Three.js) .
 Developed the landing page using HTML/CSS.